-If you want to try with the git branch command then you can try like below:
+If you want to try with the git branch command, then you can try the below:

 git branch <branch_name> <commit_sha>

-After this, you can execute the git branch command to see the new branch and now if you run the git online command then you can notice the newly created branch will appear on the respective commit.
+After this, you can execute the git branch command to see the new branch, and now, if you run the git online command, you can notice the newly created branch will appear on the respective commit.

 To create a new Git branch from a tag, simply use the “git checkout” command with the “-b” option.
-Specify your desired branch name, as well as the tag name, and you, are all set!
+Specify your desired branch name and the tag name, and you are all set!

 git checkout -b <branch_name> <tag_name>

-In our Earlier post, we mentioned for checkout command use, when you use the Git checkout command it will change the branch.
-So if you want to create a branch but it should not change then you can take the help of the git branch command.
+In our Earlier post, we mentioned for checkout command use when you use the Git checkout command it will change the branch.
+So, if you want to create a branch, but it should not change, you can take the help of the git branch command.

 git branch -b <branch_name> <tag_name>